zonArt/openlp/documentation/manual/source/dualmonitors.rst

 Due to the vast varieties of hardware, distributions, desktops, and drivers this is not an exhaustive guide to dual monitor setup on Linux.
-This guide assumes that you have properly set up any proprietary drivers if needed.
+This guide assumes you have properly set up any proprietary drivers if needed.
 You should seek out your distributions documentation if this general guide does not work.